What is a Chargeback?

 Here are three common reasons customers dispute card transactions:

-- Fraud—Someone unauthorized to use the card made the disputed charge.
+- Fraud—Someone unauthorised to use the card made the disputed charge.

 - Service issues—Although consumers would ideally contact merchants directly when they have service issues, such as shipping delays or receiving damaged product, some people simply dispute the purchase transaction in order to get a statement credit.